WeR-stats/workshops/setup_cloud_machine_data_science/README.md

     ~~~
     sudo ufw allow 8787
     ~~~
-  - head for [http://ip_address:8787/]() to check the software is up and running
+  - head for [http://ip_address:8787/](), or [http://hostname:8787/]() if you've added a domanin name, to check the software is up and running
-  - Change the default port **8787** to some random integer number `XXXX`:
+  - Change the default port `8787` to some random integer number `xxxx` different from the choicesas above:
     - open the configuration file for editing:
+    ~~~
-    `sudo nano /etc/rstudio/rserver.conf`
+    sudo nano /etc/rstudio/rserver.conf
+    ~~~
     - add an entry corresponding to the port you want RStudio to listen on:
-      `www-port=XXXX`
+    ~~~
+    www-port=xxxx
+    ~~~
     - restart the server:
+    ~~~
-      `sudo service rstudio-server restart`
+    sudo service rstudio-server restart
+    ~~~
     - add a rule to the firewall:
+    ~~~
-      `sudo ufw allow XXXX`
+    sudo ufw allow xxxx
+    ~~~
-    - head for [http://ip_address:XXXX/]() to check the software is up and running.
+    - head for [http://ip_address:xxxx/]() to check the software is up and running.
-    - delete the previous rule for the default **8787** port:
+    - delete the previous rule for the default `8787` port:
+    ~~~
-      `sudo ufw delete allow 8787`
+    sudo ufw delete allow 8787
+    ~~~

 You should now give yourself some time to play around the configurations, that you can find under the menu: `Tools > Global Options`.
+You can find a file `rstudio.conf` in the repository of this workshop that lists most of the changes I usually apply as soon as I install the software.
+You should also take some time to build your personal snippets library, clicking the button  `Edit snippets...` at the bottom of the `Code > Editing` window.
+You can read more about it at the dedicated [RStudio documentation]([https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets](https://support.rstudio.com/hc/en-us/articles/204463668-Code-Snippets)) page.
 In particular, the first four options:
    - `General`:
    - `Code`:
    - `Appearance`: